MarteXcoin-documentation/Documentation/introduction/information.rst

   specifically to create blocks.

 Budget System / DGBB
-  The development of Dash and the Dash ecosystem is self-funded by the network.
+  The development of MarteX and the MarteX ecosystem is self-funded by the network.
 Each time a block is discovered, 45% of the block reward goes to miners and 45% goes to masternodes.
 Ten percent is withheld by the network and used to fund projects that are approved by the masternode network.
-This process is known as :ref:`Decentralized Governance by Blockchain <governance>` (DGBB).
+This process is known as `Decentralized Governance by Blockchain <governance>`_ (DGBB).
 For a fee, anybody can submit a proposal to the network, and will be paid directly by the blockchain if approved by the masternodes.
 The Budget System is sometimes called the Treasury System; the two terms are interchangeable.